MicrosoftDocs/azure-ai-docs/articles/search/semantic-code-migration.md

 ## 2024-03-01-preview

 No changes to semantic ranking syntax from the 2023-10-01-preview version, but vector queries are introduced.
-Semantic ranking now applies to responses from hybrid and vector queries, apply reranking on any human-readable text fields in the response.
+Semantic ranking now applies to responses from hybrid and vector queries.
+You can apply reranking on any human-readable text fields in the response, assuming the fields are listed in `prioritizedFields`.

 ## 2023-11-01